 Communication is key.
 While this adage has become a cliché, those words remain true of all relationships.
 Because the relationships within open adoption are especially complex, maintaining good communication skills is even more important.
 Unfortunately, many people take the ability to communicate for granted and thereby cause tension in their relationships.
-If you find that the lines have become tied between yourself and another member of your open adoption, consider these three basics of good communication:
+If you find that the lines have become tied between yourself and another member of your open adoption, consider these three communication basics:

 Whether you intend to break the ice, bring up a sensitive point, or even simply converse, being the first to speak is a daunting task.
 What you say and how you say it will set the mood for the rest of the interaction and will affect your entire relationship, after all.
 But that doesn’t mean you shouldn’t do it.

 Many people speak from their own context and perspective.
 This is expected because we know and understand our perspective better than anyone else’s.
 Our understanding itself is housed in our perspective.
 However, these differences in context are reflected in language, and thus, conversation.
 The best way to remedy this difference is by becoming receiver-oriented.